pslay8/Enterprise-Trust-Architecture/README.md

 # Enterprise‑Trust Architecture

-The Enterprise‑Trust Architecture defines a modern, identity‑anchored security model built on verifiable authentication, continuous authorization, and explicit trust boundaries.
-This repository contains the conceptual model, reference diagrams, and supporting materials that describe how identity, policy, and workload protection converge into a unified trust fabric.

----
+# Enterprise‑Trust Architecture

+## The Trust Boundary Compass™
+A navigational framework authored by Patrick Slayden that maps the complete Enterprise‑Trust lifecycle using a boundary‑anchored, identity‑driven model.

+© 2026 Patrick Slayden.
+All rights reserved.

+The Trust Boundary Compass™ name, metaphor, lifecycle structure, and associated diagrams are original works by the author and may not be reproduced without attribution.

 ## Purpose
 The goal of this architecture is to provide a clear, implementation‑ready framework for organizations transitioning away from perimeter‑based security toward identity‑centric, Zero‑Trust‑aligned design.
 It establishes the core components, flows, and trust boundaries required to secure hybrid, multi‑cloud, and regulated environments.

-This repository serves as the authoritative source for the Enterprise‑Trust model, including its identity flow, control‑plane logic, and data‑plane enforcement patterns.

 ---